July 09, 2021 7 min read

 Carrageenan is derived from a type of red seaweed.
 It's used in both the human and pet food industry to thicken, stabilize and alter the consistency of foods.
 In baby formula, especially the liquid ready-to-feed or concentrated forms that are sold in cans, carrageenan is used to keep all ingredients evenly dispersed throughout the product.

 Parents may find it convenient to not have to shake a can or partially used bottle before feeding, but carrageenan has risks.
 It's a known irritant to the intestines and may be linked to some forms of irritable bowel syndrome and other health issues.
 It's also a suspected carcinogen.
 Because it may be harvested from wild seaweed untreated with chemicals, carrageenan may legally be in product ingredients labeled as organic.
-It has no nutritional value and has been banned altogether in all European baby formulas.
-V
+However, it has no nutritional value and has been banned outright in all European baby formulas.

 Vegan parents giving plant-based milk like soy and almond to older children should also be advised that carrageenan is one of the most common ingredients in these products, too.

-Although they are among the baby formula ingredients banned in Europe, American baby formulas may contain preservatives and nutrients labeled as natural.
-Although the ingredients do indeed occur in nature, the manufacturer's claims are disingenuous because the ingredients are not sourced naturally and are just a chemical created in a lab.
+Many baby formulas contain the following preservatives and nutrients which are often labeled as natural.
+Although the ingredients do indeed occur in nature, the manufacturer's claims are disingenuous because the ingredients are often not sourced naturally and rather are chemically created in a lab.
 These ingredients are synthetic and for the most part, extracted using hexane and other dangerous solvents.
-The following "natural" preservatives and "nutrient" chemicals have no place in baby food or baby formula:
+We feel that the following synthetic preservatives and chemicals have no place in baby food or baby formula:

 Yes, these are healthy substances when found naturally in foods but not when they're synthetically sourced chemicals included in food for a baby.

 Many brands of American baby formula contain high amounts of processed sugars as ingredients, such as sucrose, fructose, glucose, rice syrup, and corn syrup.
-In fact, some brands approach levels of 50 percent sugar and more.
+In fact, some brands approach levels of around 50 percent sugar.
 This early exposure to so much sugar is neither necessary nor healthy for a baby.
 Baby formula can be sweetened with lactose, the sugar naturally found in milk.
-This is what most European baby formula contains as a sweetener.
-The use of artificial sugars and sweeteners such as sucrose and corn syrup is prohibited by the European Commission.
+This is what most European baby formula contains as a sweetener rather than sucrose or corn syrup.

 Processed sugars provide no nutritional value, contribute to the future risk of obesity and possibly heart disease and Type 2 diabetes, and may create a lifelong preference for sweets.